“I’m Fine”: Signs of Downplaying Mental Health

 What Does “Downplaying Mental Health” Look Like?

-The National Institute of Mental Health estimates that 1 in 5 adults in the United States has a diagnosed mental health issue , and many more are likely undiagnosed.
-Because of the stigma surrounding these issues, people often try to fake positivity or well-being instead of being honest about what’s happening.
+The National Institute of Mental Health estimates that more than 1 in 5 U.S. adults live with a mental illness , and many more are likely undiagnosed.
+Because of the stigma around these issues, people often fake positivity instead of being honest about what’s happening.
 People who downplay their struggles might:

 • Avoid talking about emotions, even when asked directly